As you expand your warehouses, your warehouse operations costs will rise. Among all your warehouse operations costs, labor accounts for 60-70%.

 Order picking accounts for more than 50% of those labor costs.
-One study revealed that as much as 70% of a warehouse employee’s time is spent on picking, accounting for 55% of total warehouse operating costs.
+Almost 70-80% of a warehouse employee’s time is spent on picking, which accounts for 60% of total warehousing costs.

 Designing an efficient order picking process around a clear and streamlined picking list is vital to making the most of your labor hours.
 You can also eliminate costly errors during fulfillment.